liatrio/devops-bootcamp/docs/README.md

   </h1>
 </center>

+## Introduction
 Welcome!
 You must be here because you're interested in DevOps.
 Don't worry, we'll explain that right away!
-Let's introduce some goals and expectations first, though.
+First, let's briefly go over some details.

+## Target Audience
+This DevOps Bootcamp is used as an introduction to DevOps for Liatrio's interns.
+Therefore, there are deliverables at the end of each section that help guide the interns' training.
+However, anyone can go through the DevOps Bootcamp.
+Feel free to ignore the deliverables, etc.

+## Disclaimer
+This bootcamp alone will by no means make anyone an expert on DevOps; that's where real in-the-field experience engineering and shadowing come in.
+However, this bootcamp is a great start for anyone entering the world of DevOps!

 ## Learning Goals
  1. DevOps Philosophies and Culture